ENT - Main Campus

 Hearing Loss in Children

 Hearing loss is the number one birth defect in America.
 Hearing loss can also be acquired later in childhood due to medical conditions, exposure to loud noise, and other types of trauma.
-Early detection and intervention are vital in the successful treatment of hearing loss in children.
+Early detection and intervention are vital in the successful treatment of hearing

 The Audiology Center is certified by the Vermont Department of Health as a leader in evaluation and treatment of infant/child hearing loss.
 We manage the Universal Newborn Hearing Screening program for all babies born or cared for at UVM Medical Center, and regionally.